 - The absence of injuries or questionable injuries and how they may have been sustained

 - Allegations not corroborated by physical evidence or other forms of evidence

 - The nature of a relationship between alleged victims and defendants (false accusations)

 - Self-defense, defense of others, or defense of property

 By preparing every case as if it were headed to trial, our legal team provides further support in ensuring that the best possible resolution can be reached, either through negotiations with prosecutors, pretrial motions, or aggressive litigation.
-We can also work with clients to address other related issues, including no contact orders.
-Our goal is always focused on helping our client secure the best possible resolution given the circumstances, and to help them avoid penalties that can greatly hinder their rights, freedoms, and futures.
+We can also work with clients to address other related issues, including no-contact orders.
+Our goal is always focused on helping our clients secure the best possible resolution given the circumstances, and to help them avoid penalties that can greatly hinder their rights, freedoms, and futures.